UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Applications

-\end{corollary} Choosing $(N, L)$ such that $NL \sim n^{\frac{d}{2(2\alpha + d)}}$, we obtain the rate $n^{-\frac{\alpha}{2\alpha + d}}$, the standard non-parametric rate (upto $\log$ factor).
-One advantage of using neural network method is its ability of to learn unknown low-dimension composition structure.
+The coverage guarantee for our final prediction interval $[\hat m(x) \pm \hat \lambda(\alpha)\sqrt{\hat f_\pre(x)}]$ can be obtained directly by applying Theorem \ref{thm:adjust}. \end{corollary} Choosing $(N, L)$ such that $NL \sim n^{\frac{d}{2(2\alpha + d)}}$, we obtain the rate $n^{-\frac{\alpha}{2\alpha + d}}$, the standard non-parametric rate (upto $\log$ factor).
+One advantage of using the neural network method is its ability to learn unknown low-dimension composition structures.
 If the underlying function is a composition of low-dimensional functions, then the convergence rate is improved to the low-dimensional convergence rate \citep{kohler2021rate,schmidt2020nonparametric,fan2022noise}.